pawlovskiii/NASK-task/README.md

 1. Terminal
 2. DictCPE.json

 Additional JSON file with proper indents is for increased readability purpose, which the terminal doesn't provide.
-It'll create after executing the main function.
+It'll create after the execution of the main function.

 ### Recommended commands to use for the project